 What are your salary expectations, anyway?

 Lots of people struggle with how to answer this question.
 It helps if you do your research and understand what it is that the employer is really asking.
-But it’s still a tough one, because stating a number that is too high might put you out of the running, while stating one that is too low might leave you with a lower offer than you could have gotten.
+But it’s still a tough one because stating a number that is too high might put you out of the running while stating one that is too low might leave you with a lower offer than you could have gotten.

 The employer wants to know if your salary expectations are commensurate with what they can afford to pay someone for the position.
-But they also often want to know how little they can get away with paying someone, which is counter intuitive to hiring great people, but just the way many companies operate.
+But they also often want to know how little they can get away with paying someone, which is counterintuitive to hiring great people, but just the way many companies operate.

-First, you should research exactly what you are worth on the job market.
+First, you should research exactly what you are worth in the job market.
 Find out what people with your level of experience are making doing similar jobs.
 Then, you have a couple of options as to what to say.

 Some ways to answer the question

 If the question is asked during the application submission process, and you’re not comfortable stating a number before knowing what the job entails and meeting the hiring manager, you can always be a bit vague.
 If they have specifically asked for your salary expectations, don’t skip the question, as they might immediately discard your resume for not following directions.
 Rather, say something like “My salary expectations are negotiable and we can discuss this further if I am a good fit for this role.”
-Or you can say, “My salary expectations are in line with industry standard for my level of experience.”
+Or you can say, “My salary expectations are in line with the industry standards for my level of experience.”

 Be forthcoming and communicative

 You can be similarly cagey during the interview, but this isn’t my favourite approach.
 I think of it as being helpful and providing the information someone wants.
 You might think it’s smart to avoid the question, but you’re not actually moving the conversation forward.
 I liken this to when I am using a service with which I am unfamiliar and I ask about tipping practices.
-They often say it’s entirely up to my discretion whether to tip or not, and how much.
+They often say it’s entirely up to my discretion whether to tip or not and how much.
 This is totally useless information.
-I want them to tell me whether I am supposed to tip and what the usual amount or percent is.
+I want them to tell me whether I am supposed to tip and the usual amount or percentage.
 “I want them to say, “Yes it is customary to tip and people usually leave about $10.”
 Or, “No. We don’t usually get tips because we are well compensated and it’s not expected or required.”
 That is helpful and useful information.

 So, while you might be scared to clearly state your salary expectations, doing so adds value to the conversation that not doing so doesn’t.
 Also, “confidence” is extremely important to hiring managers, and being clear about your expectations shows confidence (don’t be overconfident, however.
-As that is a turn off).
+As that is a turn-off).